dreamtools/dreamtools/README.rst

 The main goals are:

-#. provide user a scoring function for the challenges
+#. provide scoring functions for the Dream challenges for end-users
-#. provide developer a place to share-reuse code used before/during/after the challenges
+#. provide a place to share-reuse code used before/during/after the challenges for developers

 dreamtools-scoring executable
 -------------------------------